Why you should prune or have your Crape Myrtles pruned.

 Some great services for spring also include: Sod Installation, Aeration/Aerating, Gutter Cleaning, Pressure Washing to Clean Off Winters Grim & Irrigation Start Up.

 Here at Bluff City Landscape we believe in quality service from the ground up.
 With our experience, know-how and highly trained staff, we are keeping lawn & landscapes looking their Best.

-Memphis Lawn Landscape - East Memphis Lawn Landscape - Germantown Landscaping - Southaven MS Lawn Service
+Memphis Lawn Landscape - East Memphis Lawn Landscape - Germantown Landscaping - Southaven MS Lawn - High Point Terrace

 Copyright © Bluff City Landscape LLC.
 All rights reserved.